ffigura/Euler-deconvolution-python/README.md

 ## Dependencies

-The Python program Euler deconvolution - "euler_python.py" requires the Python library "numpy" and the script "synthetic_euler_python.py" requires the Python packages "numpy" and "matplotlib".
+The Python program Euler deconvolution - "euler_python.py" requires the Python library "numpy", the scripts "synthetic_test.py" and "plot_functions.py" require the Python packages "numpy" and "matplotlib", and the script "estimates_statistics.py" requires the Python package "numpy".
 The easier way to get Python and all libraries installed is through the Anaconda Python distribution (https://www.anaconda.com/distribution/).
 After installed Anaconda, install the libraries by running the following command in your terminal: